Creative Carnival

 Further info

-• Entries will be sold via silent auction with ALL proceeds going to Lake Taupō Hospice.
+Entries will be sold for either a set fee of $25 or via silent auction with ALL proceeds going to Lake Taupō Hospice.

 The Carnival Catwalk is a wearable arts fashion catwalk showcasing extravagant carnival-fun garments.